MOUNT ROGERS SUMMER NATURALIST RALLY

 + VIEW DETAILS

 BUILD A BIRDHOUSE!
-Darin Handy will offer a workshop for kids at the Konnarock Community Center.
+Keith Andrews will offer a workshop for kids at the Konnarock Community Center.
 Kids will have an opportunity to build birdhouses to take home.
 All supplies provided.
 Limit 15 kids.

 SATURDAY MORNING FIELD TRIPS

 Field trips depart at 8:00AM on Saturday Morning from the Konnarock Community Center.
-Hike options include: Hike to Mount Rogers, Salamanders, Edible/Medicinal Plants, Appalachian Trail Hike, Elk Garden Hike, Geology, History, and a Biological Survey of the Appalachian Cove Forest.
+Hike options include: Hike to Mount Rogers, Edible/Medicinal Plants, Appalachian Trail Hike, Elk Garden Hike, Fly Fishing, Invasive Plants, and a Biological Survey of the Appalachian Cove Forest.

 + VIEW DETAILS